Active Substance: metformin hydrochloride / saxagliptin hydrochloride

 Komboglyze is also indicated in combination with insulin (i.e. triple combination therapy) as an adjunct to diet and exercise to improve glycaemic control in adult patients aged 18 years and older with type-2 diabetes mellitus when insulin and metformin alone do not provide adequate glycaemic control.

 What is Komboglyze and what is it used for?

 Komboglyze is a diabetes medicine used with diet and exercise to treat adults with type 2 diabetes to improve control of blood glucose (sugar) levels.
 It is used in the following ways:

 - in patients whose blood glucose levels are not adequately controlled by metformin alone;

 - in patients already being treated with saxagliptin and metformin as separate tablets;

-- in combination with insulin in patients whose blood glucose is not adequately controlled by insulin and metformin alone;
+- in combination with other diabetes medicines, including insulin, in patients whose blood glucose is not adequately controlled by these medicines and metformin.

 How is Komboglyze used?